General

 instead.

-For more, refer to the Resource objects guide.
+For more, refer to .

 Yes, it does.
-You may want to write a plugin to handle some advanced features provided by specifications such as JSON API, such as rich relationship support.
+You may want to write a to handle some advanced features provided by specifications such as JSON API, such as rich relationship support.

 Yes.
 The only requirement is that the data returned can be reasonably mapped to the concept of a "resource."
 A resource, from this library's perspective, is a JavaScript object with an id